 Option 1: Copy central file

-You can simply open the network location of the central file and drag a copy from the network to your desktop or anywhere on your C: drive.
+Firstly, you can simply open the network location of the central file and drag a copy from the network to your desktop or anywhere on your C: drive.
 Be careful not to move the file – only copy it.
-This option is fine, but you must repeat this option each time you want to open the file so that when you open it, it will have the latest information from the Central file in it.
-Otherwise, there is a risk that your local file will be out of date and have trouble Synchronizing with Central.
+This option is fine, but you must repeat it each time you want to open the file so that when you open it, it will have the latest information from the Central file.
+Otherwise, there is a risk that your local file will be outdated and have trouble Synchronizing with Central.

 Option 2 (Preferred): Open as a new local file

 The second and preferred option is to use the open command, browse to the central file and open it.
-By default, it will be set to ‘Create new Local’ file.
+By default, it will be set to ‘Create New Local’.
 This setting prevents you from accidentally working in the central file, which can corrupt the file.

 3 Comments